Manifolds.jl: An Extensible Julia Framework for Data Analysis on Manifolds: Conclusions

 \section{Conclusions}

 \lstinline!Manifolds.jl! provides a comprehensive API and set of features for working with points on manifolds.
 It also offers one of the largest collections of implementations of manifolds.
-Using this API, \lstinline!Manopt.jl! provides a library of algorithms for optimization on manifolds.
-As a result, all manifolds defined with \lstinline!ManifoldsBase.jl! are compatible with \lstinline!Manopt.jl! and can directly be used therein.
+Using this API, \lstinline!Manopt.jl! provides a library of algorithms for optimization on manifolds, and \lstinline!ManifoldDiffEq.jl! offers a variety of solvers for ordinary differential equations.
+As a result, all manifolds defined with \lstinline!ManifoldsBase.jl! are compatible with both libraries and can directly be used therein.

 One prominent advantage of \lstinline!Manifolds.jl! over similar packages is that, by using Julia, the “two-language-barrier” is overcome while keeping the code concise and expressive.
-Implementations in \lstinline!Manifolds.jl! were demonstrated to be superior in performance to those in libraries with interfaces in Python and Matlab and approximately twice as fast as ROPTLIB.
+Implementations in \lstinline!Manifolds.jl! were demonstrated to be superior in performance to those in libraries with interfaces in Python and Matlab, where only for large scale manifolds Riemopt outperforms \lstinline!Manifolds.jl! slightly.
+The library is approximately twice as fast as ROPTLIB, though that is probably due to the linear algebra library.

-However, this high performance did not require sacrificing clarity of the implementations themselves or the ease of use of a dynamic programming language.
+However, this high performance did not require sacrificing clarity of the implementations themselves, the ease of use of a dynamic programming language, or computational accuracy.

 Future work on \lstinline!Manifolds.jl! will improve integration of Julia's automatic differentiation packages, add support for GPU acceleration, and expand the set of available manifolds and operations.
 Other plans include support for more statistical and machine learning methods.